David-Manniche/TheMarket/readme.txt

     => 036754 - Seller/ Admin marks an order as delivered.
 But Seller has an option to "cancel" after delivery => task-66150- Export content encoding issue with Excel.
     => 042958 - Seller >> shipping profile >> shipping to >> if there is no zone then some default image or some default text should be there.
+    => 042511 - Shipping rates are not getting display properly at front end.

 Enhancements:
     => Tax module upgrade